See September 2012 for column on four invasive plant species.

 By spring, last year's vines will have rotted under winter's snow.
 First plants to appear on this part of the trailside include pokeweed and Japanese knotweed.
 The wild cucumber vines don't really take over until July

-UPDATE: Rail Trail construction in Maynard in 2017 completely destroyed the wild cucumber patch on that section north of Summer Street.
+UPDATE: Rail Trail construction in Maynard in 2017 has made it easy to visit the wild cucumber patch, just north of the 1.50 mile marker.